EZ-Robotics/EZ-Template/README.md

 > In autonomous, you input inches, the code converts that to ticks and that's our target position, the robot gets to that position using PD.
 The robot also uses the IMU to maintain a heading while driving straight.

-> The robot also ramps up from a minimum speed to a maximum speed for X inches, that can be adjusted at the bottom of `setup.hpp`.
+> The robot also ramps up from a minimum speed to a maximum speed for X inches, that can be adjusted at the bottom of `EZ-Template/setup.hpp`.

 > [Check out the tutorial on adding new autonomous routines here!](Adding-Autonomous-Routines.MD)